 Currently, 12 million Americans need long-term care.
 By 2050, that number is expected to more than double, to 27 million.
-Where they’ll find that care and how they’ll pay for it is unclear, creating a crisis.
+Where they’ll find that care, and how they’ll pay for it, is unclear, creating a crisis.
 “I think Americans believe that either their health insurance or Medicare will cover long-term care,” says Aaron Ball, senior vice president of long-term care products at Genworth, a financial security and insurance company.
 However, neither is a true funding source for long-term care, and most Americans don’t have alternatives in place.

 In a recent study, Genworth found that despite the fact that roughly 70 percent of Americans reaching age 65 will one day depend on long-term care services, only 11 percent have a long-term care insurance policy.
-“Most Americans aren’t adequately funded for their retirement income needs, let alone a long-term care expense,” Ball says.
-“So there’s a significant financial gap for most individuals in terms of long-term care … and it won’t be funded by a public program or their current health insurance plans.”
+“Most Americans aren’t adequately funded for their retirement income needs, let alone a long-term care expense,” Ball says, “so there’s a significant financial gap for most individuals in terms of long-term care … and it won’t be funded by a public program or their current health insurance plans.”
 Although Ball and other experts and legislators believe that broader public policy changes are needed to address the unsustainable demand for often unaffordable long-term care, you can prepare for the very real possibility that you will one day depend on such facilities for your daily well-being.

 What is Long-Term Care?

 Though Medicare covers limited instances of long-term care, it more commonly leaves elders and their families looking for alternative funding sources.
 Planning ahead will help you avoid this last-minute scramble.
-Long-term care costs encompass the services chronically ill, vulnerable, aging or disabled people need daily.
+Long-term care costs encompass the services that chronically ill, vulnerable, aging or disabled people need daily.
 Some of these services are medical, and others are called “custodial,” meaning they provide assistance with daily living tasks, such as food preparation, bathing and dressing.
 Medicare doesn’t cover them all.

 What Does Medicare Cover?